Guide

 Market-based approach:

-- Establish negotiation boundaries with minimum acceptable offers
+• establish boundaries when you negotiate, with minimum acceptable offers

-- Identify value gaps that need addressing before sale
+• identify value gaps that need addressing before you sell

 Your valuation gives you confidence in business discussions and helps you make informed decisions about your business's future.
 Ready to get a clearer picture of your finances?
-Try Xero accounting software free for 30 days.
+Get one month free and see how Xero makes it easy to monitor your business finances.

 FAQs on business valuation